1EdTech/openbadges-specification/Assertion/latest.md

 * [`salt`](#identity-object-salt)

-The data types and purpose of these properties are as follows.
+The purpose and data type for each of these properties follow.

 <a name="identity-object-identity"></a>
 * `identity : <text>` __required__<br/>
 Plain text or hash of identity value.
-If it's possible that the plain text transmission and storage of the identity value would leak personally identifiable information, an hash should be used.
-Hash string should be preceded by a dollar sign (`$`) and the algorithm used to generate the hash.
+If it's possible that the plain text transmission and storage of the identity value would leak personally identifiable information, a hash should be used.
+The hash string should be preceded by the algorithm used to generate the hash (e.g. `sha256`) and a dollar sign (`$`).

 <a name="identity-object-type"></a>
 * `type : <text>` __required__<br/>
-The type of identity value - __currently only "email" is supported__.
+The type of identity value - _currently_ __must__ _be "email"_.

 <a name="identity-object-hashed"></a>
 * `hashed : <boolean>` __required__<br/>